Grounding + Becoming

 I See You, and I’m Not Going Anywhere

-Here's a poem I wrote from a grounded place -- wisdom from myself to myself.
-I'll keep these words as an anchor to guide my home.
+Here's a poem of grounding, written from myself to myself.
+These words are an anchor to guide my home.

 Contemplative Curiosity: Cynthia Bourgeault on Surrender